Reconstruction on Trees and Low-Degree Polynomials: Introduction

-The probability measure $\mu$ is a \emph{Markov Random Field} on the tree $T$ (where the orientation of the edges is ignored).
+When not otherwise indicated, $\nu$ is the stationary distribution for $M$.
+The probability measure $\mu$ is a \emph{Markov Random Field} on the tree $T$.
 This means that if $A,B$ are subsets of the vertices of $T$ and all paths in $T$ from $A$ to $B$ pass through a third set of vertices $S$, then $X_A$ and $X_B$ are conditionally independent given $X_S$.
 This is called the \emph{Markov property}, see e.g. \cite{lauritzen1996graphical}.
 In this paper, we focus on the setting of complete $d$-ary trees (i.e. trees where every non-leaf node has $d$ children, and all leaf nodes are at the same depth).
 For the $d$-ary tree of depth $\ell \ge 0$, we let $L$ be the set of leaves of the tree, i.e. the set of vertices in the tree at depth $\ell$.

 \begin{defn} We say that \emph{reconstruction is possible} on the $d$-ary tree with channel $M$ if